-The Group holds an investment in the equity and bonds of Cline.
+The Corporation along with affiliates of the Former Manager (the "Group") holds an investment in the equity and bonds of Cline.
 Under a restructuring plan involving Cline, approved by the courts in 2015, the Group owns all of the equity and the senior secured bonds of Cline post-restructuring.
-On July 15, 2019, the Former Manager announced that Cline had entered into a conditional term sheet with Allegiance Coal Limited for the purchase and sale of all of the shares of NECC, which holds all the mining assets of Cline.
+On July 15, 2019, the Former Manager announced that Cline had entered into a conditional term sheet with Allegiance for the purchase and sale of all of the shares of NECC, which holds all the mining assets of Cline.
 The fair value of Cline was determined based on the net present value of expected proceeds resulting from the proposed sale of Cline's mining assets.
 The estimated fair value is based on assumptions related to the completion of the announced transaction and the future operations of the mine.
 Should the underlying assumptions change, the estimated fair value could change by a material amount.

-On January 22, 2020, the Former Manager announced that Cline had entered into a binding agreement for the sale by Cline to Allegiance Coal Limited of all the shares in NECC.
-The total acquisition cost is CAD\$55.0 million to be comprised of a mix of cash, shares of Allegiance Coal Limited and deferred cash payments that will be subject to certain conditions.
-Completion of the sale was to take place before July 15, 2020 and was subject to certain conditions, including Allegiance Coal Limited raising start-up capital for the mine, which was estimated to be \$55 million at the time of the announcement.
+On January 22, 2020, the Former Manager announced that Cline had entered into a binding agreement for the sale by Cline to Allegiance of all the shares in NECC.
+The total acquisition cost is C\$55.0 million to be comprised of a mix of cash, shares of Allegiance and deferred cash payments that will be subject to certain conditions.
+Completion of the sale was to take place before July 15, 2020 and was subject to certain conditions, including Allegiance raising start-up capital for the mine, which was estimated to be \$55 million at the time of the announcement.
 On June 5, 2020, the Former Manager announced that Cline had amended the binding agreement for the sale by Cline to Allegiance of all the shares of NECC with respect to, among other things, the structure of the consideration payable by Allegiance, and subsequently announced that the completion of the transaction is estimated to take place before the end of October 2020.
 On October 27, 2020, the Former Manager announced that the completion of the transaction took place on October 26, 2020.
-On February 24, 2021, the Corporation received \$0.5 million from the Former Manager in connection with the sale.
-On June 9, 2021, the Corporation distributed CAD\$300,000 to the holders of CVRs.
-Further distributions by the Corporation of proceeds received from the Cline transaction will be made in accordance with the terms of the indenture governing the CVRs.
+On February 24, 2021, the Corporation received C\$0.5 million from the Former Manager in connection with the sale.
+On June 9, 2021, the Corporation distributed C\$0.3 million to the holders of CVRs.
+On April 7, 2022, the Corporation distributed C\$1.2 million to the holders of CVRs.
+On February 27, 2023, the Former Manager announced that NECC and three other entities indirectly owned and controlled by Allegiance, including the guarantor of NECC's obligations to Cline under the Secured Notes, which is Cline's primary asset, had filed for Chapter 11 protection on February 21, 2023 (the "NECC Bankruptcy").
+On February 28, 2023, the Former Manager announced that it was taking an 82% write-down in the value of securities in Cline held by its various funds to reflect the increased uncertainty of future cash flows to Cline from the NECC Notes.
+Further distributions by the Corporation of proceeds received from the Cline transaction, if any, will be made in accordance with the terms of the indenture governing the CVRs.